20 Purple Cabbage Recipes

 Cabbage juice is a great way to make use of your head of cabbage.
 Stuffed full of nutrients, cabbage juice is versatile as you can juice with different flavor profiles.
 Whether it’s cucumber and pears, beets and oranges, or carrots and apples, there’s something for everyone.
 Delicious to drink, healthy for the body, and will all around make you feel like a million bucks!

 Did you try and of these tasty recipes?
-Let me know in the comments.
+Let me know in the comments and keep scrolling for one on my favorite recipes with purple cabbage.

 Purple Cabbage Recipes